 Testimonials: from Lafayette teachers and parents.

-Pilot School Pre and Post Surveys
+Pilot School Pre and Post Surveys: Year 1

 In 2016-2017, Horace Mann Elementary participated in a pilot of the Peace of Mind Program with their 1st, 2nd and 3rd graders.
 Analysis and report preparation was carried out by Peace of Mind staff.

 At the beginning of each pilot year, we carried out pre-pilot surveys with teachers and students.
 We will close the year with post-pilot surveys.
 Peace of Mind hired Dr. Laura Fegans Gould, a researcher whose work focuses on school-based mindfulness programs, to provide guidance and analysis for this study and to author the final report.

 For research studies that support our work in mindfulness-based social and emotional learning for elementary school, please visit our research page here.